abcdefg123123x/PatternAnalysis-2025/recognition/siameseNetwork48011343/README.md

 ```
 The confusion matrix, ROC curve, and t-SNE embedding of the sample set are saved as images in `checkpoints/`.
 Outputs of these can be viewed in the [Results of Sample Data](#results-of-sample-data-predictpy-outputs) section.
 Check this section for the confusion matrix labels.

 ## Results
+These are the results of `train.py`.
 ### Siamese Network Results
 #### Loss Plot
 <img width="540" height="380" alt="siamese_metrics_loss" src="https://github.com/user-attachments/assets/4856bbdd-3198-4f63-ba11-0b63b643e796" />

 The Siamese network training loss drops sharply from 0.123 in epoch 1 to near zero by epoch 6, indicating that the network quickly satisfies the triplet constraints on the training set.
-In constrast, the validation loss remains relatively high at 0.89 in epoch 1, decreasing to around 0.598 by epoch 8, then flucuating between 0.65 and 0.88.
-This shows that the network overfits the training triplets and struggles to generalise to unseen data.
+In contrast, the validation loss remains relatively high at 0.89 in epoch 1, decreasing to around 0.598 by epoch 8, then flucuating between 0.65 and 0.88.
+This shows that the network somewhat overfits the training triplets and struggles to generalise to unseen data.

 #### Accuracy Graph
 <img width="540" height="380" alt="siamese_metrics_accuracy" src="https://github.com/user-attachments/assets/315544dc-671e-480b-b23a-3716a2c5adea" />